Subscriber Opt In

 3

-Once clicked, Mobile Text Alerts with automatically detect whether the recipient can send/receive iMessages.
+When clicked, Mobile Text Alerts will automatically detect whether the recipient can send and receive iMessages.

-• iMessage detected: If the recipient can send/receive iMessages, Mobile Text Alerts will redirect them to a special iMessage specific link which launches iMessage and prefills their opt-in message.
+• iMessage detected: If the recipient can send and receive iMessages, Mobile Text Alerts will redirect them to an iMessage-specific link that launches iMessage and prefills their opt-in message.
 All they have to do is hit send.

-• Cannot send/receive iMessages: If the link was opened on an Android phone, the web, or other non iMessage supported device, the deeplink will gracefully redirect them to a context-sensible location.
+• Cannot send/receive iMessages: If the link was opened on an Android phone, the web, or another non-iMessage-supported device, the deeplink will gracefully redirect them to a context-sensible location.

-If you choose another method to prompt recipients for opt in to iMessages, you can still use the special imessage:// style URL to launch the iMessage app and prefill the message.
+If you choose another method to prompt recipients to opt in to iMessages, you can still use the special imessage:// style URL to launch the iMessage app and prefill the message.

 Send Outbound Messages First

 Mobile Text Alerts currently does not allow outbound messages to be sent to recipients before receiving an inbound opt-in message.
-As a result, messages can only be sent via iMessage to recipients that have explicitly completed the opt-in flow.
+As a result, messages can only be sent via iMessage to recipients who have explicitly completed the opt-in flow.
 This provides the best protection for your Sender Identities.
 Recipients are naturally wary of receiving unsolicited messages through iMessage because it is primarily a peer-to-peer messaging system.
 Apple may prompt users with a "Report Junk" warning for outbound messages received without an explicit inbound message from the recipient.
-These reports can result in your Sender Identity being blocked or disabled, which will directly impact your ability to deliver messages via iMessage.
-MTA opt-in requirement provides the best possible protection for your Sender Identities.
+These reports can result in your Sender Identity being blocked or disabled, which directly impacts your ability to deliver messages via iMessage.
+Mobile Text Alerts' opt-in requirement provides the best possible protection for your Sender Identities.

 Are there ways to send outbound messages first via iMessage?